 Chapter 6: Skipping Tests with QSKIP

 If the QSKIP() macro is called from a test function, it stops the execution of the test without adding a failure to the test log.
 It can be used to skip tests that are certain to fail.
-The text in the QSKIP description parameter is appended to the test log, and explains why the test was not carried out.
+The text in the QSKIP description parameter is appended to the test log, and should explain why the test was not carried out.

 QSKIP can be used to skip testing when the implementation is not yet complete or not supported on a certain platform.
 When there are known failures, QEXPECT_FAIL is recommended, as it supports running the rest of the test, when possible.